AllenHThompson/The-Angular-Avengers/README.md

 # The Angular Avengers!

 ##Overview of the Project
-WEBSITE NAME is a public job search site.
+jobPress is a public job searching site.
 It blends the ability to save what you applied for and the accessibility of seeing all the jobs on Google Maps.
+The idea for this site came from how difficult it can be to keep track of the jobs you apply for.
+This site gives you the ability too not only find the jobs your looking for easily, but save the ones you want to keep track of.

-#Languages & Tech That Was Used
+#Languages, Frameworks & Tech That Was Used
 * HTML5
+* AJAX
 * Angular
 * CSS3
 * Javascript